-Case in point: in our own AdWords account, we actually saw click-through rates dip when we first introduced ETA’s.
+Case in point: in our own Google Ads account, we actually saw click-through rates dip when we first introduced ETA’s.
 Why?
 Simply put, we attempted to mash old (high performing) ads together, creating an account overflowing with “irresistible” Frankenstein copy.
 (For more examples of what not to do, check out the 7 Deadly Sins of Expanded Text Ads).

 Our strategy proved wholly invalid within a week.
 We reverted back to our top performing standard ads, and the brains behind our in-house PPC efforts rolled up their sleeves and started cranking out brand new copy tailored to the new, expanded format.